mirfan-ahmad/ML-Models-QC/README.md

 |model_name|enter model_name if you want to run any specific model
 |reponse|if you want to get reponse from model|
 |single_img|if you want to get result on single image|
+|generative|generative=True<br>If you want to get the result as image from <br>Generative Models either masks or images

 Note: parameters case-sensitivity shouldn't be undermined